 - Be responsive to the whistle

 - Never be tempted to chase anything, however irresistible it may be

 A drive is an intensively exciting experience for a dog, with birds flushing in all directions, lots of shouting and flag waving and numerous bangs.
 It’s almost impossible to replicate such situations when training, which explains why sometimes even the best-behaved dogs go AWOL.

 Paul Rawlings shows you how to ensure you have the best gundogs on the beating line

 Though his style might not have been spectacular, Buzz, a rescued spaniel, was a hard-working and steady dog, giving Sally…

 The dangers of mixing beating and picking up

-Unless your dog is trained to a very high standard, its difficult to take it beating one week and picking-up the next.
-Ive seen top-class picking-up dogs do brilliantly in the beating line, but Ive also watched them run-in at the end of a drive and start collecting fallen birds, despite the furious blasts on their handler’s stop whistle.
+Unless your dog is trained to a very high standard, it’s difficult to take it beating one week and picking-up the next.
+I’ve seen top-class picking-up dogs do brilliantly in the beating line, but I’ve also watched them run-in at the end of a drive and start collecting fallen birds, despite the furious blasts on their handler’s stop whistle.